-Assessment of climate change constraints to livestock production for the purpose of setting sound research priorities is required.
-Livestock production issues related to climate change has not been reasonably researched and simply not known locally.
-Research on indentifying adaptive measures and estimating the determinants of adaptation strategies to climate change in livestock production is scarce in Zimbabwe.
-Definition of comprehensive livestock production strategies incorporating specific, immediate and long term ecological constraints as a result of climate change was found lacking in most livestock projects that has failed.
-Specific or targeted research related to climate changes which give solutions to ensure sustenance of individual ecosystems and its herbage and tree shrubs cover and of grazing livestock species for the future taking into account the climatic variability are necessary.
-The events in terms of livestock research in Africa have been compromising adaptational traits on the expense of livestock productivity, as a result many livestock species will be unable to cope with the effects of climate change in future if the breeding objectives are not changed.
-Livestock research should be redirected to consolidate the already adaptational traits which indigenous livestock species posses.
-The focus of livestock research should change to encompass the animals' ability to survive in stressful environment.
-Indigenous livestock research locally has been driven by the desire that the local livestock species should match their counterpart in Europe in terms of productivity.
+Assessment of climate change constraints to livestock and crop production for the purpose of setting sound research priorities is required.
+Production issues related to climate change have not been reasonably researched and simply not known and appreciated in Africa.
+Research on indentifying adaptive measures and estimating the determinants of adaptation strategies to climate change in livestock and crop varieties has been scarce on the continent.
+Definition of comprehensive production strategies incorporating specific, immediate and long term ecological constraints as a result of climate change was found lacking in most livestock and crop production projects that have failed.
+Specific or targeted research related to climate change which give solutions to ensure sustenance of individual ecosystems and its herbage and tree shrubs cover and of grazing livestock species and crop varieties for the future taking into account the climatic variability are necessary.
+The events in terms of research in Africa have been compromising adaptational traits on the expense of both livestock and crop productivity, as a result many livestock and crop species will be unable to cope with the effects of climate change in future if the breeding objectives are not changed.
+Research should be redirected to consolidate the already adaptational traits which native animal and crop genetic resources posses.
+The focus of research should change to encompass the animals and crops ability to survive in stressful environment.
+The livestock and crop research on the continent has been driven by the desire that the local livestock and crops species should match their counterpart in the first world in terms of productivity.
 With climate change events taking the centre stage such research focus may be counter productive.
-Indigenous livestock species which are adapted to the harsh environmental conditions have unfortunately been crossed with imported genotypes which are less tolerant to local diseases and less well adapted to the changing environmental conditions but produce better than indigenous livestock only when the management is modified.
+Native animal and crop species which are adapted to the harsh environmental conditions have unfortunately been crossed with imported genotypes which are less tolerant to local diseases and less well adapted to the changing environmental conditions but produce better than local animal and crops genetic resources only when the management is modified.
 It is reasonable to suggest that this research trend imposed on Africa does not take cognisance of the unforeseeable negative effects of climate change on the continent which has been predicted to be graver than on any other continent.
-Research on livestock adaptive measures and capacity need conservable attention to reduce vulnerability especially in smallholder livestock sector.
-Research geared at development of collaborative work by all stakeholders to support the adaptation of livestock systems to better cope with the negative impact of climate change will be critical.
-However it is not possible drastically to change the livestock production culture of the livestock producers especially the smallholder farmers for at least for decades to come.
-To achieve success in livestock research in the context of the uncertainties of climate change it is necessary to look at livestock production system holistically and involve smallholder livestock producers at every stage in the planning and integrating the traditional values on climate change.
-It is also important that livestock research should have a component of subjecting animals to simulated impacts of climate change.
-This will assist in substantiating the responses of livestock to nutritional stress, water deprivation and increase in environmental temperatures.
+Research on livestock and crops adaptive measures and capacity need conservable attention to reduce vulnerability especially in resource poor farmers who are the majority on the continent.
+Research geared at development of collaborative work by all stakeholders to support the adaptation of production systems to better cope with the negative impact of climate change will be critical.
+However it is not possible drastically to change the African production culture of the livestock and crop producers especially the resource poor farmers for at least for decades to come.
+To achieve success in livestock and crop research in the context of the uncertainties of climate change it is necessary to look at production systems holistically and involve resource poor producers at every stage in the planning and integrating the traditional values on climate change.
+It is also important that research should have a component of subjecting animals and crops to simulated impacts of climate change.
+This will assist in substantiating the responses of nutritional stress in livestock, water deprivation and increase in environmental temperatures on crop production.